NihalSatbhai/devops-challenge-senior/README.md

 # Project Index

 Welcome!
-This repository contains multiple Terraform projects.
+This repository contains multiple projects.
 Choose the one you want to explore:

 - [Application README](./app/README.md)
 - [Terraform README](./terraform/README.md)